What’s autism-friendly is human-friendly. Humans are a diverse bunch of beings.

 Excerpt from The ABC’s of Autism Acceptance, pp. 116-117, by Sparrow Rose Jones:

 “Autism Acceptance means helping, mentoring, guiding but never trying to re-shape an Autistic person for no good reason beyond the comfort of others.
 If you accept Autistic people, you will accept that we often move differently, communicate differently, and think differently.
 Autism acceptance does not mean just letting us ‘go wild’.
-We need mentoring just like anyone else.
+We need mentoring just like everyone else.
 Read more…

 And here, guest speaker in 2017 at the University of North Carolina in Asheville, Ibby Grace, amazing professor, activist, autistic advocate, and speaker, inspires me with her wisdom: